Otto Celera 500L: Design

-The 500L is a mid wing monoplane with a single five blade propeller in a pusher configuration.
-This results in no aerodynamic interference from the propeller, which is as far back as it can be.
-Laminar flow is used for its wings, fuselage, and empennage.
+The 500L is a mid-wing monoplane with a single five-bladed propeller in a pusher configuration.
+The aircraft was designed to maintain extensive laminar flow over its wings, fuselage and empennage.

-Otto wants to compete with light business aircraft like the Cessna Citation CJ3+ jet or the Beechcraft King Air 350.
-The better fuel economy should lead to a low operating cost of $328 hourly.

-The cabin accommodates six club seats, is about 72 in tall, and will be equipped with a lavatory.
-It is expected to sell for $4.5-5 million, comparable with the HondaJet but with one third its operating cost.
+Otto Aviation intended the proposed production aircraft to compete with light business aircraft such as the Cessna Citation CJ3+ and Beechcraft King Air 350.
+The company projected an operating cost of $328 per flight hour.
+The proposed cabin was to accommodate six passengers in club seating, have a height of about 6 ft 2 in, and include a lavatory.
+Otto expected the aircraft to sell for $4.5–$5 million, roughly comparable to the Honda HA-420 HondaJet, while claiming an operating cost about one-third as high.

-Twin-stage turbocharging should enable a 40,000-50,000 ft cruise altitude, where full laminar flow can be achieved for an estimated 59% lower drag than competitors.
-It should reach a cruise speed over 400 kn and as contamination can disrupt laminar flow, performance should be certified with turbulent flow, with a less than 4,500 nmi guaranteed range.
-The single RED A03 turbocharged V12 four-stroke aircraft diesel engine of 500 hp can operate as two six-cylinder engines to provide redundancy.
-Otto targets a 3,500-4,000 ft balanced field length and a fuel economy of 16-22 nmi/USgal of Jet fuel.
-The flight controls are mechanically linked and it will be equipped with instrument flight rules avionics for single-pilot operations.
+In 2020, Aviation Week reported that the proposed production aircraft would use two-stage turbocharging to cruise at 40,000-50,000 ft, where full laminar flow could be achieved for an estimated 59% lower drag than competing aircraft.
+In 2021, Air & Space reported that adding a second turbocharger would permit flight at up to 38,000 ft, while three-stage turbocharging would be required to reach 50,000 ft.
+Otto projected a cruise speed of more than 400 kn.
+Because contamination could disrupt laminar flow, the company planned to certify the aircraft's performance under fully turbulent flow conditions, thereby guaranteeing a range of less than 4,500 nmi.
+The proposed production aircraft was to use a 550 hp RED A03-005 twin-turbocharged, liquid-cooled V12 diesel piston engine.
+Its two six-cylinder banks were designed to operate independently to provide redundancy.
+Otto targeted a 3,500-4,000 ft balanced field takeoff distance and fuel economy of 16–22 nmi/US gal of Jet A. The flight controls were mechanically linked.
+The proposed production aircraft was to be equipped with instrument flight rules avionics for single-pilot operations.